Tennis Drills

 Hand-Fed Forehand Reps

 Feeder stands on the same side of the net as the player, ten feet inside the baseline, and tosses underhand balls to the player's forehand strike zone (waist height, three feet in front of the body).
-Player runs the full swing: unit turn, low-to-high path, follow-through across the body.
-20 reps then rotate roles.
-The starting drill for first-time players because it isolates the swing without the noise of an incoming ball travelling at game speed.
+The starting drill for first-time players because it isolates the swing without the noise of an incoming ball.

 Cross-Court Forehand Rally

 Two players rally only cross-court (deuce side to deuce side) from the baseline.
-Target ten consecutive shots inside the court before resetting.
-Builds the consistency and depth that separates club players from beginners.
 Cross-court is the highest-percentage shot in tennis because the net is lower in the middle and the court diagonal is longer, so most points start cross-court.

 Down-the-Line Forehand Target

-Place a cone or target three feet inside the singles sideline, six feet from the baseline.
-Player rallies cross-court for three balls, then changes direction down the line on the fourth ball.
-12 reps per set.
-The down-the-line shot off a cross-court rally is one of the most common tactical patterns in modern singles, and drilling the change-of-direction shot teaches the timing and balance the swing demands.
+Place a cone three feet inside the singles sideline, six feet from the baseline.
+Player rallies cross-court for three balls, then changes direction down the line on the fourth.
+The down-the-line shot off a cross-court rally is one of the most common tactical patterns in modern singles.

 Backhand-to-Forehand Step-Around

 Feeder tosses to the backhand side; player steps around the backhand and hits an inside forehand.
-15 reps each set.
-The step-around forehand lets a player attack with the dominant stroke from the weaker side and is one of the most common patterns at the WTA and ATP levels.
-A 14U-and-up drill because younger players often have not yet developed the lateral quickness for the step-around.
+The step-around forehand is one of the most common patterns at the WTA and ATP levels.
+A 14U-and-up drill because younger players often lack the lateral quickness for the step-around.

 Inside-Out Forehand

-Player stands in the backhand corner and hits a forehand into the opponent's backhand corner (diagonally across the court).
-Cone target three feet inside the singles sideline.
-15 reps.
-The inside-out forehand is the tactical signature of a baseliner who controls points: a player hits an inside-out forehand to the opponent's backhand, then waits for the short ball and finishes inside-in down the line.
+Player stands in the backhand corner and hits a forehand into the opponent's backhand corner (diagonally across the court), with a cone target three feet inside the singles sideline.
+The inside-out forehand is the tactical signature of a baseliner who controls points, then waits for the short ball to finish inside-in down the line.

 Open-Stance Forehand Recovery

 Player hits an open-stance forehand from the deuce corner and recovers two steps toward the center mark.
-Feeder then sends the next ball wide to the backhand.
-Player slides into a closed-stance backhand.
-Twelve reps.
+Feeder then sends the next ball wide to the backhand, and the player slides into a closed-stance backhand.
 Builds the recovery pattern that lets a baseliner stay in long rallies without giving up court position.

 Topspin Loop Build-Up